 The Sprout, in St. John’s.
 This casual vegetarian restaurant in the heart of downtown has been serving a loyal following for years; try the hummus sandwich.

 Meal worth the splurge

 Raymonds, in St. John’s.
 Chef Jeremy Charles uses only the freshest, locally sourced ingredients; his style has been likened to Rene Redzepi’s, the much-celebrated chef of Noma in Copenhagen.

-Iceberg viewing, a popular pastime in this most easterly province of Canada, is typically at its best in May and June; prime whale-watching time is July and August, when 5,000 to 10,000 humpbacks make their way into our fish-rich water, followed by 21 other species of whales and dolphins and an astonishing 35 million seabirds.
-I love the warm weather in September, which is an ideal time for hiking; it’s one of our most underrated months.
+Iceberg viewing, a popular pastime in this most easterly province of Canada, is typically at its best in May and June; prime whale-watching time is July and August, when 5,000 to 10,000 humpbacks make their way into the fish-rich water, followed by 21 other species of whales and dolphins and an astonishing 35 million seabirds.
+September is one of the most underrated months; its warm weather makes it an ideal time for hiking.

-Early spring, as sometimes winter has not let us out of her clutches.
-It occasionally even snows in the beginning of May; my grandmother used to say that “May snow is good for sore eyes”—it was thought to have medicinal properties.
+Early spring, as sometimes winter has not let Newfoundland out of her clutches—it occasionally even snows in the beginning of May.
+Jill’s grandmother used to say, “May snow is good for sore eyes”—it was thought to have medicinal properties.

 A sunrise at Cape Spear is hard to beat—perched on the most easterly point in North America, you’ll be the first one on the continent to welcome a new day.

 Knitwear.
 Check out Nonia in St. John’s, a collective of knitters established in 1924 to fund public health nurses in remote, outlying communities.
-Some members of the collective have been knitting for them for over 60 years.
+Some members of the collective have been knitting for them for more than 60 years.